skip to main |

 You'll see something like this:

 I like to resolve the connection to my Manager using the machine name, in this case "Ele-srvr01" you can use IP address or "Automatic Search" if you like.
 IP address is a bad idea if your addresses are assigned dynamically and "Automatic Search" is a bad idea if you are on a large network with multiple subnets.
 Machine name works well in most environments provided that you intend to always run the manager on the same machine (which I do).
 Filling in a description is a good idea if you are on a large network and have access to lots of machines.
 In those cases, I'll enter the name of the person who works on that machine (easier to remember than some weirdo computer name that you IT staff created).
 Go ahead and hit "ok".
+Now your server is running and it will look like this:

 You want to look for the line which reads "Registration to accepted".
 This means you are connecting just fine.
 If you don't connect, I'd suspect that a firewall is blocking connections.
 Temporarily disable the firewall(s) to verify.
+Once you've connected successfully, go ahead and shut down the server application.

+Now to install the server service you need to open a command prompt.
 Start - run - type in "cmd" A command prompt will open.
 You can install the service by following the steps that you see below.
 Please note, my Backburner is installed at d:\Program Files (x86)\Autodesk\Backburner\ yours may not be...you'll have to find it.

 As you can see I've received a message which indicates that the Backburner Server Service has been installed.

+The manager service installs in exactly the same way.
+Should you find that you need to uninstall the service replace "-i" with "-r" (install, remove).
 The next step is to get these services running under a user account with sufficient privileges to access the network, which is critical.
 I'll cover this in my next post (which is all ready to go).

 It seems like a lot of users have difficulty getting distributed rendering or net rendering to work properly.
 The promise of either is terrific, take advantage of unused CPUs to get your rendering done faster or offload the task to another machine altogether ( freeing up your workstation for other tasks).
 However, the setup can be a little tricky.
 In most cases this is because of user rights as they apply to services on your slave machines.